This study presents the writer's personal opinion and interpretation.

 Are you ready to throw yourself down at the feet of the only one who can save you - Jesus the Christ?

-I must believe this good news that Jesus Christ came to earth, lived a perfect life, was crucified, the perfect atoning sacrifice) for my sins, was buried but arose from the dead on the third day and now lives forever at God's right hand to intercede for those in Christ's Body, His Church, a living organism not some organization.
+I must believe the good news that Jesus Christ came to earth, lived a perfect life, was crucified, (the perfect atoning sacrifice) for my sins, was buried, arose from the dead on the third day and now lives forever at God's right hand to intercede for those in Christ's Body, His Church, a living organism not some organization.